Tax Strategy·8 min read

 Capital Gains in Canada: The Tax Your Investments Are Hiding From You

 Every dollar of investment profit you make outside your TFSA or RRSP is partially taxable.
-With a recent inclusion rate increase that took effect in 2024, this quiet tax is now more important than ever to understand — and plan around.
+A proposed inclusion rate increase was announced in the 2024 federal budget but was never passed into law — understanding the current rules and staying informed about future changes is more important than ever.

 Meet the investor this article is about